baymlab/HMSphages/docs/labprotocols/protocol_02-basictechniques.md

 ### Rationale
 {: .no_toc }
 Serial dilution is a method used to manipulate the number of phages in a sample.
 You will use serial dilutions to purify, amplify, and titer your phage.
-This protocol uses 10-fold serial dilutions, meaning that the concentration of phage in each tube is 10 times less than the previous tube, allowing for easy mathematical calculations.
+This protocol uses 10-fold serial dilutions, meaning that the concentration of phage in each tube is 10 times less than the previous tube, allowing for simple mathematical calculations.

 ### Materials
 {: .no_toc }
 - Phage samples (Picked plaques or lysate)
-- Phage buffer
+- SM buffer
 - Microcentrifuge tubes

 ### Before you start: